djh1997/radar-work-experience/logicgates.md

 ### Xnor

-The XNOR gate is a digital logic gate whose function is the logical complement of the Exclusive OR (XOR) gate.
+The xnor gate is a digital logic gate whose function is the logical complement of the Exclusive or (xor) gate.

 ![Xnor gate](logic/xnor.svg "Xnor gate")